Talk Content and Length

 If you are an end-user talking about how you use HTCondor, try to balance the description of your work with the description of how you use HTCondor.
 If you are a HTCondor system administrator, search for a balance between the nitty gritty details and the big picture of how you administer HTCondor.

-Uploading your slides
+Submitting your slides

 HTCondor versus Condor